ShuhanS/sshe7280_9103_tut3_asm/README.md

 #### I. Instructions on how to interact with the work
 1. At the beginning, the cursor is a crosshair, which you can use to shoot the dove.
 2. Click on the flying doves to shoot.
 If you hit it, you will see the hit effect of an explosion of the dove feathers and the blood stain on the wall.
 3. After you have "killed" three doves, an anti-war effect will be triggered.
-A large bloodstain will appear in the background, and the cursor will change to a peace icon from the crosshair.
+A large bloodstain and a peace icon will appear in the background.
 And you are not allowed to shoot doves any more.

 #### II.
 Details of your individual approach to animating the group code.
 ##### 1. my chosen method: interaction